austinscreations/Button-panel/README.md

 Once I have a chance I plan to produce the pcb and order parts on ebay and create the 3d print assemblies to see what teh cost would be and if it works well.

 2021-04-22
-PCB's arrived which means I'll be doing a livestream of tehir assembly and testing https://youtu.be/Dpo3wsEXy4c
+PCB's arrived which means I'll be doing a livestream of their assembly and testing https://youtu.be/Dpo3wsEXy4c

 2021-04-18
 Updated 3d files to fit around capacitors and ethernet connector.
 The 3d files and pcb's will be re-layed out to fix these in the next version. allowing for faster 3d printing, vs having holes / cutouts made.